KristiyanGochev/-React-Material-UI/routtest2/README.md

 #### Get:
   - `curl localhost:4000/writers/` : will return a list of all writers
   - `curl localhost:4000/writers/{id}` : will return an single item with a specified id
+#### Post:
+  - `curl -H "Content-Type: application/json" -X POST -d {"name":"Allan Watts","id":"allan-watts"}`
 ###

+## Available Scripts
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run:

 ### `npm start`